Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - `JobProperties` now has a helper property `IsFinished` which returns true if the job status is in a terminal state.
 - `TryGetValue<T>(...)` is available off of the desired and reported properties on `TwinProperties`.
+- Added type `ImportJobError` to deserialize the error details of an import job.

 #### API mapping